cfpb/source-code-policy/team-faq.md

 18F is an open source team, and we default to open.

+**But I haven't written any documentation yet!**

+At 18F, open is more important than documented.

+Documentation is of course highly encouraged, both early on and throughout a project.

 **What specific work are you making me do?**

 When you create a repo, add a [LICENSE.md](LICENSE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) file, and add a [paragraph to the end of your README](README.md#public-domain).